by Miguel Zamora of Coffee Gente

 As consumers or professionals, we now know that the coffee farmer family behind much of the coffee we drink is likely not getting enough to eat throughout the year, but will we do something about it?

 Miguel Zamora is the Head of the Americas Region for UTZ.
 His work supports coffee farmers and the industry to make sustainable farming the norm.
-He is the current Chair of the SCAA Sustainability Council.
+He is a member of the Advisory Councils of the Sustainable Coffee Challenge and the Sustainability Center of the SCA.